G-Tech1/Digital-Dash/README.md

 * Kervin Clenance

 ## Intended Market
-The target market of our project will be people who are interested in saving money and sharing their discoveries.
-Through the social media aspect people will be able to share what they find regarding to deals.
+Our MVP will be producing a social media platform.

 ## Functionality

 A list of initial features or functionality that will exist in the application
-- feature 1
+- Social Media Site
 - feature 2
 - feature 3
 - feature 4